 Food Safety Training

 Farmers' Market Food Safety Home Study Course: The safety of the food being sold at approved farmers’ markets is critical to the success of farmers’ markets in Alberta.
 Alberta Agriculture and Rural Development (ARD) is committed to ensuring market managers and vendors have a minimum level of food safety training.
-Working in partnership with Alberta Health Services and Alberta Health and Wellness, a farmers' market food safety home study course was developed over the past year and is now available on-line.
-Click on Home Study Course for Farmers' Markets under the Home Study Section.
+Working in partnership with Alberta Health Services and Alberta Health, a farmers' market food safety home study course was developed and is available on-line through Alberta Health Services - click on Home Study Course for Farmers' Markets under the Home Study Section.
 The course certificate expires after three years.
 To renew, the course exam must be completed and submitted again.

 Alberta Agriculture and Forestry is requiring that all market managers and food vendors selling at Alberta approved farmers' markets complete this course within one year of becoming a market manager or food vendor.

 Exception: Completion of this course is not required for those individuals who have already completed an approved Alberta food sanitation and hygiene training program and/or who are required to complete the food safety training described under Section 31 of the Food Regulation.